A190nux/boolnet/readme.md

 This project independently reconstructed ideas from several established fields.
 Exploring these connections could be fruitful:

-- **Binary Neural Networks (BNNs)**: Real research area (XNOR-Net, BinaryConnect) that trains neural networks with binary weights using real-valued gradients as a proxy.
+- **Binary Neural Networks (BNNs):** Real research area (XNOR-Net, BinaryConnect) that trains neural networks with binary weights using real-valued gradients as a proxy.
 Our approach is fully Boolean throughout — no real-valued gradient proxy.

-- **Boolean circuit complexity**: The theoretical study of how many gates are needed to compute functions.
+- **Boolean circuit complexity:** The theoretical study of how many gates are needed to compute functions.
 Our layer width `L` directly maps to circuit width.
 Known results (e.g., XOR requiring depth 2) directly predict our network's failures and successes.

-- **Quine-McCluskey algorithm**: A classical method for minimizing Boolean expressions (finding the simplest SOP representation).
+- **Quine-McCluskey algorithm:** A classical method for minimizing Boolean expressions (finding the simplest SOP representation).
 This is the "ideal" version of what our learner is trying to do — exploring the connection could yield a smarter search strategy.

-- **Satisfiability (SAT) solvers**: When the learner gets stuck, the problem of finding a weight configuration that achieves zero training loss is equivalent to a SAT problem.
+- **Satisfiability (SAT) solvers:** When the learner gets stuck, the problem of finding a weight configuration that achieves zero training loss is equivalent to a SAT problem.
 A SAT solver could be used as a fallback when greedy search fails.

-- **Probably Approximately Correct (PAC) learning**: A formal framework for analyzing how many training examples are needed to learn a Boolean function with high probability.
+- **Probably Approximately Correct (PAC) learning:** A formal framework for analyzing how many training examples are needed to learn a Boolean function with high probability.
 The theoretical guarantees of PAC learning would directly tell us how much data we need for our learner to generalize.

 ---